ThoughtWorksInc/Compute.scala/README.md

  * Apparently, Compute.scala supports both NVIDIA GPU and AMD GPU, while ND4J does not support AMD GPU.
  * Compute.scala is faster than ND4J on large arrays or complex expressions.
  * ND4J is faster than Compute.scala when performing one simple primary operation on very small arrays.
- * ND4J's `permute` and `broadcast` are extremely slow, causing very low score in the convolution benchmark (unlike this benchmark, Deeplearning4j's convolution operation internally uses some undocumented variant of `permute` and `broadcast` in ND4J, which are not extremely slow).
+ * ND4J's `permute` and `broadcast` are extremely slow, causing very low score in the convolution benchmark.

+Note that the above result of ND4J is not the same as the performance in Deeplearning4j, because Deeplearning4j uses ND4J in mutable style (i.e. `a *= b; a += c` instead of `a * b + c`) and ND4J has some undocumented optimizions for `permute` and `broadcast` when they are invoked with some special parameters from Deeplearning4j.

 ## Future work